ebezzam/slm-controller/README.md

 Usage: adafruit_slm.py [OPTIONS]

 Options:
-  --file_path TEXT      Path to image to display, create random pattern if
+  --file_path TEXT      Path to image to display, create random mask if
                         None.
   --monochrome          Show monochrome image, otherwise use RGB.
   --not_original_ratio  Reshape which can distort the image, otherwise scale